Davisardo/Comprehensive-Banking-Dashboard/README.md

 - **Data Preparation** – Microsoft Excel
 - **Data Modeling & Measures (DAX)** – Power BI
 - **Data Visualization** – Power BI

+## Problem Statement
+**Businesses often struggle to understand customer behavior and financial performance due to scattered data and lack of clear visualization.**
+This project aims to centralize financial and customer data into an interactive dashboard to provide clear insights into customer demographics, regional distribution, and overall financial performance for better decision-making.

 ## Objectives
 1. Analyze customer distribution by state, gender, and age group.